What to Bring

 Cell Phones & Long Distance Phone Service

-Bicycles, Skis and Snowboards
+Bicycles, Skis, and Snowboards

 There are no storage facilities for large items such as skis, bicycles, etc. These items are allowed on campus, but they must be kept in your room.
 There are also outdoor bike racks available.
-While it's preferred to keep bikes locked on outdoor bike racks, if you don't plan to use your bike during winter, one option is to take wheels off and store under your bed.
-Limited on-campus storage for small items may be available—see Storage, Packing & Shipping for details and restrictions.

 Cars on Campus